tesmor/Photo-Album-Console-App/README.md

 which I'm doing now.
 Using a json library would also make this program more generalizable to other formatting styles.

-### bug: sometimes the last id and title for an album printed is lost and shows up at the beginning of the next printed album
+### bug: the last id and title for an album printed is lost and shows up at the beginning of the next printed album
-not consistent for specific albums/queries.
 Sometimes only certain characters of the lost album are printed at the beginning of the next album.